alexrudy/postalicious/readme.txt

 === Postalicious ===
 Contributors: neop
 Donate link: http://neop.gbtopia.com/?p=108
-Tags: bookmarks, del.icio.us, ma.gnolia, Google Reader, Reddit, Yahoo Pipes Requires at least: 2.1
+Tags: bookmarks, delicious, ma.gnolia, Google Reader, Reddit, Yahoo Pipes Requires at least: 2.1
 Tested up to: 2.3.2
 Stable tag: 2.0

-Postalicious is a WordPress plugin that automatically posts your del.icio.us, ma.gnolia, or Google Reader, Reddit or Yahoo Pipes bookmarks to your blog.
+Postalicious is a WordPress plugin that automatically posts your delicious, ma.gnolia, or Google Reader, Reddit or Yahoo Pipes bookmarks to your blog.

 == Description ==

-Postalicious is a WordPress plugin that automatically posts your del.icio.us, ma.gnolia, or Google Reader bookmarks to your blog.
+Postalicious is a WordPress plugin that automatically posts your delicious, ma.gnolia, or Google Reader bookmarks to your blog.
 The exact details of how your bookmarks are posted is very customizable and is designed to meet your specific needs.
 Postalicious uses the psuedo-cron functionality introduced in WordPress 2.1 to schedule automatic hourly updates.
 If you do not have WordPress 2.1 or later installed, you will still be able to use Postalicious, but you will have to perform the updates manually.

 == Installation ==

 To install Postalicious copy "wp-postalicious.php" to the "wp-content/plugins/" folder found in your WordPress installation.
 Then go to the "Plugins" tab inside the WordPress administration website and activate Postalicious.
 Additionally, if you want to use the tag related features in Postalicious with ma.gnolia or if you want to use Postalicious with Google Reader you need to installed the modified version of "rss.php" that comes with Postalicious.
 To do this, simply copy the "rss.php" file that comes with Postalicious to the the "wp-includes" folder in your WordPress installation, replacing the existing file.
 For more information about the "rss.php" file, please refer to the section titled "About the rss.php file".
-Finally you need to enter your account type (del.icio.us, ma.gnolia, or Google Reader, Reddit or Yahoo Pipes) and details as well as other Postalicious preferences in the tab labeled "Postalicious" inside the "Options" tab in the WordPress administration website.
+Finally you need to enter your account type (delicious, ma.gnolia, or Google Reader, Reddit or Yahoo Pipes) and details as well as other Postalicious preferences in the tab labeled "Postalicious" inside the "Options" tab in the WordPress administration website.

 == Frequently Asked Questions ==

 = I just added some bookmarks but Postalicious is not picking them up right away, what's wrong? =

 Postalicious 2.0 uses the MagpieRSS version included with WordPress.
 One of the features of MagpieRSS is that it caches the feeds it retrieves so that they can be used often without having to download the feed every time.
 By default, the cache created by MagpieRSS lasts one hour, which means that any new bookmarks added within one hour of the last update will not be picked up until the cache expires one hour later.
-Additionally, some services, such as del.icio.us, don't immediately update the rss feeds for the user's bookmarks which may also cause a delay between the time you post the bookmarks and the time when Postalicious is able to grab them.
+Additionally, some services, such as delicious, don't immediately update the rss feeds for the user's bookmarks which may also cause a delay between the time you post the bookmarks and the time when Postalicious is able to grab them.

 = Which time zone does Postalicious use?  =